 Small buttons, overlapping text, or poorly formatted images make it difficult for visitors to browse and purchase products.

-Fix: Test your store on multiple devices and screen sizes.
+Test your store on multiple devices and screen sizes.
 Choose a responsive Shopify theme and simplify navigation so customers can easily browse and buy using just one hand.

 2. Your Store Loads Too Slowly

-Fix: Optimize images, remove unused apps, and test your store using tools like Google PageSpeed Insights.
+Optimise images using next-generation formats like WebP, remove unused apps, and test your store using tools like Google PageSpeed Insights.
 Faster sites improve both conversions and search engine rankings.

 3. Your Product Descriptions Don’t Persuade Customers